 - Optional (add 1/2 cup spinach)

 Use this basic protein shake recipe but add ingredients of your choice based on your taste preferences.

 Eat more than protein

-It’s true that protein is a building block for muscles, but an ideal recovery meal should have good fats (needed for muscle and joint recovery) as well as protein.
+It’s true that protein is a building block for muscles, but an ideal recovery meal should have a combination of macronutrients.

 Watch your portion sizes